Arogn/Arogn/README.md

 ## Ararat Oganesyan
-### Data Analyst

 Hello!
-My name is Ararat, I love data science, statistics and everything connected with it.
+My name is Ararat, I love programming, data science and everything connected with it.

 **Languages and Tools**